Walking through Dark Valleys

 I was reborn with turbulence, and now I try to see things freshly through the eyes of this humbling experience.

-A few months later, I began writing the Acknowledgments for my new book, How to Read the Gospels.
+A few months later, I finished my final manuscript on the book How to Read the Gospels and wrote the Acknowledgments.

 I want to express my gratitude to God for allowing me to write and complete this book.
 During the peak of my writing, I encountered a physical and mental struggle unlike anything I had experienced before.
 I found it challenging to manage myself and my time, yet I continued to research and write despite these adversities.
 I poured out my soul to the Lord, much like Hannah, and committed to both physical and spiritual exercise while reflecting deeply on myself and the world around me.
 Gradually, God lifted me from this seemingly insurmountable challenge.
 I regained my vitality and returned to the rhythm of my life.
 This book is a testament to my journey through that wilderness test lasting more than 40 days.